Ernest Blackie

 Ernest Morell Blackie (19 August 1867 – 5 March 1943) was a British Anglican bishop in the 20th century.

 Early life and ministry

 Blackie was born in Leamington Spa and educated at Cheltenham Grammar School and the University of London.
-Ordained priest in on 13 March 1892, by Charles Ellicott, Bishop of Gloucester and Bristol, at Gloucester Cathedral, he was a curate at St Mark's Gloucester and then a minor canon at Rochester Cathedral until 1900.
+Ordained priest on 13 March 1892, by Charles Ellicott, Bishop of Gloucester and Bristol, at Gloucester Cathedral, he was a curate at St Mark's Gloucester and then a minor canon at Rochester Cathedral until 1900.
 He later became the rector of Limpsfield and then St Paul's York Place, Edinburgh before becoming the vicar of St John the Baptist Church, Windsor and an Honorary Chaplain to the King.

 Leicester and Rochester

 From his installation on 24 June 1921 until his 1937 move, he was Archdeacon of Stow and a residentiary canon (Canon Precentor, prebendary of Gretton) at Lincoln Cathedral.
 In 1930, he was additionally appointed a suffragan bishop of the Diocese of Lincoln; he was consecrated a bishop on the Feast of the Conversion of Paul (25 January) 1930 (by Cosmo Lang, Archbishop of Canterbury, at Westminster Abbey) and served five years as Bishop of Grantham.
 In 1935, he was then translated (within the diocese) as Bishop of Grimsby (he had taken his new See by the time of the new Grantham's consecration, 18 October 1935) before his final appointment as Dean of Rochester, a position he held from his installation on 15 December 1937 until his death in 1943.